 5. There’s a much smaller captive audience

 Making a good impression in a large company is not easy.
 Even if you have the best idea, getting it to your boss is a hard task, especially if you have a lower position.
-Moreover, in this cruel world of big business you do not know who you can really trust.
+Moreover, in this cruel world of big business, you do not know who you can really trust.
 Another benefit of working for a smaller company is that there’s a smaller captive audience and there’s a chance you will be heard.

 6. There’s an opportunity to be more individualistic

 If being more informal and relaxed suits you better, you will find it more easily assimilated in a smaller company.
 It’s one of the advantages that I like the most!
-Unless you’re a customer-facing member of the staff, dress code is generally more relaxed, so there is an opportunity to be more individualistic.
+Unless you’re a customer-facing member of the staff, the dress code is generally more relaxed, so there is an opportunity to be more individualistic.

 7. Recognition and reward

 Many goals and tasks are generally seen as team achievements, so you should work really hard for any recognition and reward.
 Being fairly recognized and rewarded is a big factor in job satisfaction.
 And this is much easier in smaller companies.
-It’s also easier for them to reward you with a well done, bonuses, paid overtime, and a thank you.
+It’s also easier for them to reward you with well done, bonuses, paid overtime, and a thank you.

 I prefer small companies, but your aim should be the right job for you in the right company.
-Are you a large company or small company person?
+Are you a large company or a small company person?
 What other benefits of working for a small company?
 Share your thoughts, please!